THE BRITISH C H I H U A H U A CLUB

-Very often the people who want to part with their Chi, perhaps can't afford them any more, do not have transportation, are too old or infirm to look after them, or the family are left with them when parents have died.
-They just want the dogs taken away and so are not always in the position to help in the rehoming.
-We now do ask for an admin charge of £25.00 from the owner.
+Very often the people who want to part with their Chis, perhaps can't afford them any more, do not have transportation, are too old or infirm to look after them, or the family are left with them when parents have died.
+They just want the dogs taken away, and so are not always in the position to help in the rehoming.
+We do ask for an admin charge of £25.00 from the owner.
 This is to cover phone calls, paperwork, postage etc.

 The rehoming process involves many phone calls.
 The first instance is in getting a Home Check done at the prospective owner's property.
-We guarantee that we will make sure that the dog cannot be sold or passed on, and the home that it is going to is a safe environment - so a home check is important.
+We make sure that the dog cannot be sold or passed on, and the home that it is going to is a safe environment - so a home check is important.
 As you can imagine - to get to a new home can be difficult for us.
-Just recently we had to have two homes in West Wales checked, even before we then offered them a Rescue and then finally delivered them.
 We depend on British Chihuahua Club members to do home checks for us as they know what would be the correct safe environment for a Chihuahua.

-Our policy is that the Chihuahua will be neutered, spayed and microchipped when they are rehomed.
-Very often a dog's teeth are also worked on while they are under the anaesthetic.
-This can be done by the Secretary's vet or can be done when they reach their new home.
-This veterinary attention is our largest cost when we rehome any dog.
+Our policy is that the Chihuahua will be neutered and microchipped when they are rehomed.
+Very often a dog's teeth need attention and are also worked on while the dog is under the anaesthetic.
+This can be done while in foster care or when they reach their new home.
+Veterinary care is our largest cost when we rehome any dog.
 We are a charity, and vets' bills are high, but we abide by our policy.
 We don't charge new owners for their dog, but ask if they can give a donation to cover some or all of our costs - all we ask is that donation is given, whether large or small is dependent on the new owners' own circumstances.

 When a dog is rehomed, we keep in touch, especially in the first few weeks, to make sure that all is well.
-We pass on information to the previous owner too, as they are concerned that their dog has settled and is happy in its new home.
+We may also pass on that information to the previous owner, if they are concerned that their dog has settled and is happy in its new home.
 What we don't encourage is contact between the old and new owners.
-This is to stop such contact being too intrusive, so we suggest that contact is always through the Secretary.
+This is to stop such contact being too intrusive, so we suggest that contact is always through the Coordinator.

 What happens if it does not work out?
-Last year, we rehomed 84 dogs - we had three back because it did not work out.
+In a typical year, we rehomed 84 dogs - we had three back because it did not work out.
 In these circumstances we did not get the match right, for whatever reason, so they came back to us for rehoming - because at the end of the day, they are still our responsibility.

 Please plan ahead and give us enough time to find a good home for your precious pet.
 Emergency situations do happen and we respond as quickly as we can and do whatever we can.
-As Chihuahua owners ourselves - our concern will always be the little dogs who depends on us for everything, and in return gives us such pleasure, love and loyalty.
+As Chihuahua owners ourselves - our concern will always be the little dogs who depend on us for everything, and in return give us such pleasure, love and loyalty.